Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Q. How much does a furisode kimono cost?

-A new furisode can range from ¥200,000 for a simple polyester version to well over ¥3,000,000 for hand-painted silk.
-Many families rent rather than buy — rental sets typically cost ¥50,000–¥150,000 and include all accessories.
-Second-hand furisode can be found for ¥20,000–¥100,000 at vintage shops.
+A new furisode ranges from ¥200,000 for polyester to over ¥3,000,000 for hand-painted silk.
+Rental sets typically cost ¥50,000–¥150,000 including all accessories.
+Second-hand furisode can be found for ¥20,000–¥100,000.

 Q. What’s the difference between furisode and yukata?